 CDBG Planning grants are available to eligible counties, cities, and towns.
 Local governments may apply on behalf of special purpose districts (such as water or sewer districts), unincorporated areas, public school districts, non-profit or for profit organizations (such as a Human Resource Development Council, an Economic Development Agency, an Area Agency on Aging, a local domestic violence shelter, a Boys and Girls Club, local food bank, hospital, nursing home, etc.).
 Counties may also apply for Planning grants on behalf of tribal utility authorities or in those cases where tribal members would be assisted like any other county residents.

 Local governments may apply for one (1) CDBG Planning grant per funding cycle.
-Local governments with an open CDBG Planning grant from a previous funding cycle are ineligible to apply for an additional Planning grant until their current planning project is completed and closed out.
+Local governments with an open CDBG Planning grant from a previous funding cycle are ineligible to apply for an additional Planning grant until their current planning project is completed and closed out, except in special circumstances, with prior approval of Commerce.

-As consolidated local governments, Butte-Silver Bow and Anaconda-Deer Lodge may apply for two Planning grants per funding cycle and may have up to two (2) Planning grants open at any given time.
+As consolidated local governments, Butte-Silver Bow and Anaconda-Deer Lodge may apply for two (2) Planning grants per funding cycle and may have up to two (2) Planning grants open at any given time.

-If you have additional questions involving eligibility, please contact CDD staff at Commerce directly.
+If you have additional questions involving eligibility, please contact Community MT directly at 406-841-2770 or doccdd@mt.gov.

 B. Eligible Planning Projects and Costs